 This makes it highly likely that Turkey will continue to experience increasing levels of surveillance and censorship.
 For this reason, it is highly important for Turkish citizens to protect themselves with a VPN both before, during, and after the elections have taken place.

 In Turkey, the internet is under strict control thanks to a couple of invasive laws: the Electronic Communications Law (ECL) and the Internet Act.
 The Information and Communication Technologies Authority (ICTA) and the Presidency of Telecommunication and Communication (PTC) enforce that legislation.

 Organizations like Human Rights Watch have severely criticized Erdoğan’s iron-fisted control over the nation.
-Since the failed military coup, the situation has worsened.
-The authorities have imprisoned huge numbers of anti-Erdoğan police, as well as journalists who’ve dared to speak out against the regime’s brutality.
+Since the failed military coup, surveillance and censorship have both increased drastically.
+The authorities have imprisoned huge numbers of anti-Erdoğan police, as well as journalists who dare to speak out against the regime's conduct.